DqrknessItself/redirect-spotify-to-ytm/README.md

 # spotify-to-ytm
-Redirects web links from Spotify to YouTube music
+A browser extension that redirects web links from Spotify to YouTube Music